IS:13252(Part-1) | IT(Information Technology)

 9. Physical Requirements - Stability

-Under conditions of normal use, the units and equipment must not become physically unstable to the degree at which they will become hazardous to an operator or to service personnel.
-Below mentioned test will be conducted to check the compliance -
+Under conditions of normal use, the units and equipment must not become physically unstable to the degree to which they will become hazardous to an operator or service personnel.
+The below-mentioned test will be conducted to check the compliance -

 - Each test will be conducted separately.